Summary: A Treatise of Human Nature (page 3)

 7.

-While Newton had, half a century earlier, discovered the law of universal attraction, Hume was the first to place at the centre of the general functioning of the mind the principle of the association of ideas.
-Now, this too is a kind of attraction, and here he is, not without pride, following in his wake:
+Newton had, half a century earlier, discovered the law of universal gravitation.
+Hume was the first to place the principle of the association of ideas at the centre of the general workings of the mind.
+This too is a kind of attraction, and not without pride, he casts himself as Newton's heir:

 Here is a kind of ATTRACTION, which in the mental world will be found to have as extraordinary effects as in the natural, and to show itself in as many and as various forms 8.

-Without this process of connection in our minds, we would not have complex ideas.
-This is the most "remarkable" effect of the association of ideas.
+Without this process of connection, we would have no complex ideas at all.
+This is the most remarkable effect of the association of ideas.

 Relations: we acquire an idea of it by the comparing of objects